emmastrand/EmmaStrand_Notebook/_posts/2022-01-24-KBay-Bleached-Pairs-16S-Analysis-Mothur.md

 From `output_script_classify` file:

 ```
-Removed 824 sequences from your fasta file.
-Removed 1487 sequences from your count file.
+[WARNING]: M00763_26_000000000-K4TML_1_2110_10039_12459 could not be classified.
+You can use the remove.lineage command with taxon=unknown; to remove such sequences.
+[WARNING]: M00763_26_000000000-K4TML_1_2107_25953_15962 could not be classified.
+You can use the remove.lineage command with taxon=unknown; to remove such sequences.
+[WARNING]: M00763_26_000000000-K4TML_1_1108_7696_14236 could not be classified.
+You can use the remove.lineage command with taxon=unknown; to remove such sequences.
+[WARNING]: M00763_26_000000000-K4TML_1_1118_8336_15262 could not be classified.
+You can use the remove.lineage command with taxon=unknown; to remove such sequences.
+[WARNING]: M00763_26_000000000-K4TML_1_1118_8316_15263 could not be classified.
+You can use the remove.lineage command with taxon=unknown; to remove such sequences.

+Output File Names:
+kbay.trim.contigs.good.unique.good.filter.unique.precluster.pick.pds.wang.taxonomy
+kbay.trim.contigs.good.unique.good.filter.unique.precluster.pick.pds.wang.tax.summary

 [WARNING]: Are you run the remove.seqs command after running a chimera command with dereplicate=t?
 If so, the count file has already been modified to remove all chimeras and adjust group counts.
 Including the count file here will cause downstream file mismatches.

-[WARNING]: M00763_26_000000000-K4TML_1_1117_23518_11903 could not be classified.
-You can use the remove.lineage command with taxon=unknown; to remove such sequences.
+Removed 79 sequences from your fasta file.
+Removed 1382 sequences from your count file.

+Output File Names:
+kbay.trim.contigs.good.unique.good.filter.unique.precluster.pick.pick.fasta
+kbay.trim.contigs.good.unique.good.filter.unique.precluster.denovo.vsearch.pick.pick.count_table
+kbay.trim.contigs.good.unique.good.filter.unique.precluster.pick.pds.wang.pick.taxonomy
+kbay.trim.contigs.good.unique.good.filter.unique.precluster.pick.pds.wang.accnos
+kbay.trim.contigs.good.unique.good.filter.unique.precluster.denovo.vsearch.pick.pick.count_table
+kbay.trim.contigs.good.unique.good.filter.unique.precluster.pick.pick.fasta
 ```

 ## <a name="OTU"></a> **OTU Clustering**